Pregnant Hilary Duff Tells Ryan Seacrest Why She's Ready For 'Pink & Purple Stuff'

 “We ordered these really cute confetti cannons on Etsy,” she said, explaining the method she used to finally reveal the sex of her baby.
 “They look like smoke, but it’s powder, and some confetti, and you twist them… It sounds so silly because it’s kind of childish, but it’s so exciting!”

 Duff announced her pregnancy on Instagram on June 8 with a picture showing off her tiny baby bump, and a kiss from the baby daddy, and the caption, “Guess what guys!
-[Matthew Koma] and I made a little princess of our own and we couldn’t be more excited!!!!!!”
+[Matthew Koma] and and I made a little princess of our own and we couldn’t be more excited!!!!!!”

 Talking to Seacrest, Duff continued to discuss why she really wants a daughter of her own.